seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Ha!

 **PATROCLUS**
-What say you to’t?
+What say you to't?

 **THERSITES**
-God b’ wi’ you, with all my heart.
+God b' wi' you, with all my heart.

 **PATROCLUS**
 Your answer, sir.

 **THERSITES**
-If to-morrow be a fair day, by eleven o’clock it will
+If to-morrow be a fair day, by eleven o'clock it will
 go one way or other: howsoever, he shall pay for me
 ere he has me.